Dr. Britney Blair

 Medicines can also interfere with your erections, because they impact the way your brain transfers messages to the body.

 Depression is often seen as a cause of Erectile Dysfunction, but it is more often the anti-depressant medication that creates the issue.
-And drugs to treat blood pressure, allergies, ulcers and even male baldness have also been shown to impact the quality of your erections.
+Drugs to treat blood pressure, allergies, ulcers and even male baldness have also been shown to impact the quality of your erections.

 So it is always worth checking your prescriptions with a Doctor, to see if this could be the root cause of your issue.